 Sarasota County uses a paper-based system of digital precinct scanners and high-speed central count optical scanners for voting and tabulation.
-We use the DS 200 voter-activated scanners in the precincts and early voting locations to count ballots and tabulate votes, and the DS850 high-speed scanners in the elections office to tabulate vote-by-mail ballots.
-The precinct-based DS200 voting system is designed to provide accuracy and integrity throughout the voting and vote tabulation process.
-The DS850 is capable of processing 300 double-sided 14-inch ballots per minute.
+We use the DS300 voter-activated scanners in the precincts and early voting locations to count ballots and tabulate votes, and the DS950 high-speed scanners in the elections office to tabulate vote-by-mail ballots.
+The precinct-based DS300 voting system is designed to provide accuracy and integrity throughout the voting and vote tabulation process.
+The DS950 is capable of processing 300 double-sided 14-inch ballots per minute.
 The voting equipment vendor is Elections Systems & Software.

 Marking Your Ballot